Earth Sciences Department

 Testimonials

 The versatility of the Master's program has enabled me to study different aspects of geology applied to the professional world: whether it's an opening towards research, the geotechnical field or the world of special works.
 The naturalist approach to academics, particularly in mountain environments, is a real asset when it comes to tackling construction site issues and proposing realistic solutions to geotechnical problems or those linked to natural hazards.
 The course is a real learning experience, with numerous case studies in the field.
 The more theoretical academics of structural design are also highly specialized, with differentiated courses.
-The icing on the cake is that the academics are located at Le Bourget du Lac, in an idyllic setting for mountain lovers, with many courses given in the field.
+The icing on the cake is that the academics are located in Le Bourget du Lac, in an idyllic setting for mountain lovers, with many courses given in the field.
 Joining the GAIA Master's program also means joining a network of competent people, with real follow-up for former students.

 I really enjoyed my time atUniversité Savoie Mont Blanc, where everything is geared towards student success!
 First of all, the scientific campus at Le Bourget du Lac is located in a unique natural setting: between the Lac du Bourget and the Alpine massifs, it's a great opportunity to study in this natural environment and at the same time just a stone's throw from major cities such as Lyon and Turin.
 The teaching environment is also pleasant, and I've been lucky enough to be in small classes in geology (20-25 students), so the teaching is more personalized and the teacher/student ratio is closer.
 This bachelor's degree is fortunate in that it is made up of a wide range of different courses, offering both a solid scientific foundation and an important background for continuing on to a Master's degree, whether research or professional.
 What's more, the Université Savoie Mont-Blanc benefits from numerous agreements with foreign universities, giving the opportunity for international mobility.
 In fact, I myself spent an ERASMUS year at the University of Iceland in Reykjavík.